thraddash/thraddash.github.io/posts/2021-07-17-new-github-no-jekyll.md

 - simple is better, less prone to errors
 - no more requirements to keep package and modules up-to-date

-## :scroll: Automate blog post with bash script
+## Automate blog post with bash script
 <br/>

 Location: **./scripts/new_post.sh**